UUDigitalHumanitieslab/edpop-collection-ontology/documentation/guidelines.md

 ### Replying to annotations

-We often want to express that an annotations is reacting to some other annotation.
+We often want to express that an annotation is reacting to some other annotation.

 In general, the recommendation is that this is done by having multiple annotations on the same resource, rather than by chaining annotations, with each annotations having another annotation as subject.
 This reduces the complexity of querying relevant annotations or reasoning about suggestions.